 Chittara Art originated from the Shimoga district of Karnataka.
-The Deewaru tribals from Karnataka are known to create the Chittara wall paintings.
+The Deewaru tribals from Karnataka create the Chittara wall paintings.
 Women, particularly, make these art forms in traditional caves.
-The figures of Chittara painting are symbols of brides and grooms, fertility, the sowing of the auspicious paddy, birds, trees, animals etc. The Chittara mural art is done on hand-made rice paper.
+The figures in Chittara painting are symbols of brides and grooms, fertility, the sowing of the auspicious paddy, birds, trees, animals etc. The Chittara art practitioners use hand-made rice paper for the artwork.

-To make this art form popular, The Circle Community conducted an interactive workshop on Chittara Art with Rajashree Nedungadi.
+To make this art form popular, Rooftop conducted an interactive workshop on Chittara Art with Rajashree Nedungadi.

 About The Artist

 Rajashree has been an artist and trainee for 23 years.
 She also takes workshops for Pichwai painting, the heritage of Rajasthan, and has won two awards for her achievement in the field of art.

 The workshop began with an introduction of Rajashree and her journey and experiences as an artist.
 Rajashree thanked the host and explained the art form of Chittara painting to the participants.
 She took a canvas and explained all the important design aspects and went on to sketch them using black colour.
 As the workshop progressed, Rajashree’s art evolved into a beautiful piece.